JiaWu-Repository/10-CV-Weka/README.md

 ### Exercise -III
 * Load "diabetes.arff";
 * Use 10-CV to evaluate the model (KNN with default K value);
-* Choose the best K value (1-10) and compare with the Naive Bayes.
+* Choose the best K value (1-10) and compare with the Naive Bayes, Neural Networks.